 A candidate for the degree of bachelor of science in journalism must meet the following requirements in addition to those listed in the Academic Policies section of this catalog.

 - Complete approximately 58 semester hours of degree requirements, including completion of the BG Perspective program and three to eight hours of English composition; demonstration of proficiency in a foreign language; three hours of cultural diversity; six hours of natural science, including a laboratory course; 18 hours of social science courses, including history, political science, and economics; 12 hours of humanities and arts courses, including English literature and philosophy; six hours of computation and mathematics, including computer science and an approved quantitative literacy in mathematics; and a three-hour course in speaking and listening.
-Courses fulfilling the degree requirements are listed in the Department of Journalism and Public Relations requirements sheet, provided to all incoming first-year and transfer students and available from the departmental office in 306 Kuhlin Center.
+Courses fulfilling the degree requirements are listed on the Journalism and Public Relations requirements sheet, provided to all incoming first-year and transfer students and available from the main office in 306 Kuhlin Center.

 Foreign language requirement